johnkhalil7/multiThreadServer/README.txt

 README file

-This project is created by Hadi Daana and Johnathan Khalil.
 This project contains two programs; client and server, which work in coordination of one another.
 The server program should be running before the client is executed.
 The client program requires an IP address as a commandline argument of the server.
 Multiple clients can connect to this thread